App Comparison

 Set a target grocery budget — say, $75 for the week — and SummitPlate generates meals that fit within it.
 If a plan exceeds your budget, it flags the overage and suggests swaps before you ever step into the store.

 SummitPlate generates a full week of dinners in under 2 minutes.
-The Pro plan costs $7.99/month.
-The free plan covers core meal planning and grocery list generation.
+The SummitPlate Monthly costs $7.99/month on web.
+The preview receipt shows limited meal-plan proof before upgrade, while full recipe access, swaps, and the complete grocery-list workflow sit inside the paid plans.
+For a deeper look at how the AI engine works, read our breakdown of AI-powered meal planners.
 The primary limitation: it's optimized for weekly dinner planning, not full-day macro tracking or complex recipe databases.

 Good to know before you decide